andyjost/Sprite/docs/source/implementation/index.rst

   |   CTOR     |  >=0     | a constructor (see below)     |
   +------------+----------+-------------------------------+

-Types in Curry consist of constructors in some fixed order.
-For CTOR nodes, the tag also indicates which constructor is selected.
-This is done by numbering the constructors in their cannonical order starting from zero.
+Types in Curry are unions over constructor symbols.
+For CTOR nodes, the tag indicates which constructor is selected.
+This is done by numbering the constructors of each type in some fixed order starting from zero.

 Constraints